CIDS-484-Spring-2023/DnD-Class-Quiz/README.md

 Final project is fully outlined, and I have uploaded the questionnaire that will be implemented into the program.
 There are a few tweaks that need to be made to the questionnaire so that the answer pool is more balanced, but after that, it's just a copy and past away from being complete!

+# End of Semester Progress

+I have finished, adjusted, and uploaded my personal project for this C++ tutorial.
+Using 'switch' and 'case' for the questionnaire proved to be tedious, and given time, I'm sure I could have come up with a more sucinct approach, but it works!
+Adjusted the answer pool for the questionnaire, and I also re-wrote all the questions because I noticed quite a few were very similar.
+I hope that this repository is useful to any who are looking to learn C++ as a coding language!